ald0405/Pareto-Sim/README.md

 streamlit==0.78.0

-Once installed.
+Once script is downloaded and aforementioned modules installed:

-Open command line in directory where ParetoSimulator.py is stored.
+[1] Open command line in directory where ParetoSimulator.py is stored.

-Use commands "streamlit run ParetoSimulator.py"
+[2] Use commands "streamlit run ParetoSimulator.py"

-A window will open in your default web browser
+[3] A window will open in your default web browser